fritshoogland-yugabyte/pgio/README.md

 # Run
 - The first argument is the ybio.config.id number, and is mandatory.
-- The second argument is the run time specified as interval, and defaults to '1 minute'.
-- The third argument is the ybio<nr> schema number, and defaults to 1.
-Numbers are valid limited the value of ybio.config.number_schemas.
+- The second argument is the ybio<nr> schema number, and defaults to 1.
+Numbers are valid from 1 to the value of ybio.config.number_schemas.
 ```
 call ybio.run(1);
 ```